the-alex/vps-talk-c4cs/README.md

 # Virtual Private Servers Talk

-## Unknowns
-* How do you set up a VPS hosted website with domain name?
-* Decide interactive vs. slides (or how much to use of both)

 ## Goals
 By the end of this talk, students should understand how to create and use a virtual private server, as well as understand how they are used 'in the cloud'.